KinsonDigital/VelaptorDocs/docs/api/Velaptor.Hardware.SystemDisplay.md

 ### IsMain

-Gets a value indicating whether or not the display is the primary display in the system.
+Gets a value indicating whether the display is the primary display in the system.

 ```csharp
 public bool IsMain { get; set; }